 Read these tips on how to pack for multi-climate trips!

-Of course there aren’t any hard and fast rules for dressing in layers when it comes to fashion, but there are a few tips and tricks to help a beginner start the process of learning how to layer clothes for winter.
+Of course there aren’t any hard and fast rules for layering clothes when it comes to fashion, but there are a few tips and tricks to help a beginner start the process of learning how to layer clothes for winter.
 Once you become familiar with the steps, you can experiment with lots of different options.